Morrissey: Solo career

-Early solo work: 1988–1991
+1988–1991: Early solo work

 Several months before the Smiths dissolved, Morrissey enlisted Stephen Street as his personal producer and new songwriting partner, with whom he could begin his solo career.
-By September 1987, he had begun work on his first solo album, Viva Hate, at Wool Hall Studios near Bath; it was recorded with the musicians Vini Reilly and Andrew Paresi.
+By September 1987 he had begun work on his first solo album, Viva Hate, at The Wool Hall studio near Bath; it was recorded with the musicians Vini Reilly and Andrew Paresi.
 Rather than featuring pre-existing images of celebrities, as the Smiths' album and single covers had done, the cover sleeve of Viva Hate featured a photograph of Morrissey taken by Anton Corbijn.
-In February 1988, EMI released the first single from this album, "Suedehead", which reached number 5 on the British singles chart, a higher position than any Smiths' single had achieved.
+In February 1988, EMI released the first single from this album, "Suedehead", which reached number 5 on the British singles chart, a higher position than any Smiths single had achieved.
 The second single from the album, "Everyday Is Like Sunday", was released in June and reached number 9.
 The album reached number 1 on the UK album charts.
-The album's final song, "Margaret on the Guillotine", featured descriptions of Thatcher being executed; in response, the Conservative Member of Parliament Geoffrey Dickens accused Morrissey of being involved in a terrorist network and police Special Branch conducted a search of his Manchester home.
+The album's final song, "Margaret on the Guillotine", featured descriptions of Thatcher being executed; in response, the Conservative member of Parliament Geoffrey Dickens accused Morrissey of being involved in a terrorist network and police Special Branch conducted a search of his Manchester home.

-Morrissey's first solo performance took place at Wolverhampton's Civic Hall in December 1988.
-The event attracted huge crowds, with NME journalist James Brown observing that "the excitement and atmosphere inside the hall was like nothing I have ever experienced at any public event".
-Following Viva Hate, Morrissey put out two new singles; "The Last of the Famous International Playboys" was about the Kray twins, gangsters who operated in London's East End, and reached number 6 on the UK singles chart.
+Morrissey's first solo performance took place at Wolverhampton Civic Hall in December 1988.
+The event attracted huge crowds, and the NME journalist James Brown observed that "the excitement and atmosphere inside the hall was like nothing I have ever experienced at any public event".
+Following Viva Hate, Morrissey put out two new singles; "The Last of the Famous International Playboys" was about the Kray twins, gangsters who operated in the East End of London, and reached number 6 on the UK singles chart.
 This was followed by "Interesting Drug", which reached number 9.
 After his songwriting partnership with Street ended and was replaced by Alan Winstanley and Clive Langer, he recorded "Ouija Board, Ouija Board", released as a single in November 1989; it reached number 18.
 Christian spokespeople and tabloid newspapers condemned the song, claiming that it promoted occultism, to which Morrissey responded that "the only contact I ever made with the dead was when I spoke to a journalist from The Sun."